drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

-- Diffusion of gases across blood-gas barrier is passive and govenerned by Fick's Law.
+- Diffusion of gases across blood-gas barrier is passive and governed by Fick's Law.

 ##